TheGigaMaster/Personal-BL3-mods/README.md

 I think that it has a special modifier which allows it to follow the evolution path one step further.

 Varkids as a whole have their own table for evolution chance, and I believe that the raid boss uses this table as well.
-After fighting and watching it evolve, one of my theories is correct: the raid use the same pods rather than a unique one.
+After fighting and watching it evolve, one of my theories has been reinforced: the raid use the same pods rather than a unique one.
 Evidence to support this is that the initial evolution of raid boss uses the same pod as a normal varkid.

 However, even though they use the same pod, the boss has another special modifier which separates itself from normal varkids by granting it immunity during evolution. (needs testing and data)